NYC firefighters will respond to all gas leak reports

-NEW YORK, June 18 (Reuters) - New York City’s fire department will now respond to all reports of leaking gas, according to a report released by the city on Wednesday, a move that comes three months after a gas explosion leveled two buildings in Harlem and killed eight people.
+NEW YORK (Reuters) - New York City’s fire department will now respond to all reports of leaking gas, according to a report released by the city on Wednesday, a move that comes three months after a gas explosion leveled two buildings in Harlem and killed eight people.

 The new arrangement, which will route all gas leak reports through the 911 system, is intended to improve response times.